MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 		$DeletedItemId = $deletedGroups.value | where displayName -eq 'Inside Sales' | Select-Object -ExpandProperty id

-8. Now that you have the object ID of the Inside Sales group (which is stored in the $id variable), type in the following command and press Enter:  <br/>
+8. Now that you have the object ID of the Inside Sales group (which is stored in the $DeletedItemId variable), type in the following command and press Enter:  <br/>

 		Restore-MgDeletedItem -Id $DeletedItemId

+10. You should now verify the **Inside Sales** group has been recovered.
+While you can obviously do this in the **Microsoft 365 admin center**, since this task is working with PowerShell, let's verify the recovery using Microsoft Graph PowerShell.
+To do so, type the following command to get a list of the active groups:  <br/>

+		Get-MgGroup

 9. Leave your Windows PowerShell window open for the next exercise; simply minimize the PowerShell window for now.

-10. You should now verify the **Inside Sales** group has been recovered.
-To do this, go to the **Microsoft 365 Admin Center** in your Edge browser, and then under **Groups** in the navigation pane, select **Active teams & groups**.

-11. Verify the **Inside Sales** group has been restored and is present in the list of active groups.
-If the Inside Sales group does not appear, wait a minute or two and then select **Refresh** on the menu bar above the list of groups.

 12. You now want to verify that the recovery process correctly updated the group's membership.
-From the **Active groups** windows, select the **Microsoft 365** tab if necessary, and then in the list of Microsoft 365 groups, select the **Inside Sales** group (select the name and not the check box).
+In your Edge brower, in the **Microsoft 365 admin center**, navigate to the **Active groups** windows, select the **Microsoft 365** tab if necessary, and then in the list of Microsoft 365 groups, select the **Inside Sales** group (select the name and not the check box). <br/>

+	**Note:** If the Inside Sales group does not appear, wait a minute or two and then select **Refresh** on the menu bar above the list of groups.

 13. In the **Inside Sales** pane that appears, select the **Members** tab. **Allan Deyoung** and **Patti Fernandez** should appear as owners of the group, and **Diego Siciliani** and **Lynne Robbins** should appear as members of the group.
 You have just verified that the deleted group is now fully restored.

 14. Close the **Inside Sales** window.

-15. Remain logged into LON-DC1 and leave your browser tabs open so that they’re ready for the next task.
+15. Remain logged into LON-CL1 and leave your browser tabs open so that they’re ready for the next task.

 # Proceed to Lab 1 - Exercise 3